blackpnter/cyber_security/README.md

 4) python manage.py migrate
 3) python manage.py runserver

-then in browser go to http://localhost:8000, your will see the app works
+then go to your browser and put this url address : http://localhost:8000, than you will see the app :)